-The Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can be disclosed to outside organizations without a parent's prior written consent.
-In addition, federal laws require the school to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents or eligible students have advised ALVA in writing that they do not want their student's information disclosed without prior written consent.
-ALVA has designated the following information as directory information:
+Directory information, generally not considered harmful or an invasion of privacy if released, can be disclosed to outside organizations without a parent's prior written consent.
+In addition, federal laws require the school to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents or eligible students have

 - name

 - address

 - telephone number

 - grade level

 - e-mail address

 - photo

 - major field of study

+- participation in officially recognized activities or clubs

+- degrees/honors/awards

-- participation in officially recognized activities or clubs - degrees/honors/awards - colleges & scholarships - student ID number or other unique personal identifier that would be displayed on a student ID badge (only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user)
+- colleges & scholarships

+- student ID number or other unique personal identifier that would be displayed on a student ID badge (only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user)

-Directory Opt-Out Policy & Procedures
+Directory Opt-Out Policy and Procedures

-If you do not want ALVA to disclose any or all of the types of information designated above as directory information from your child's education records without your prior written consent, you must notify ALVA by filling out the survey that can be found at https://tinyurl.com/ALVADirectoryOpt-OutSurvey.
+If you do not want ALVA to disclose any or all the types of information designated above as directory information from your child's education records without your prior written consent, you must notify ALVA by filling out the survey that can be found at https://tinyurl.com/ALVADirectoryOpt-OutSurvey.
 Should you have any questions or concerns, please call the ALVA Office at 334-689-5059.